kairosity/mp2-tunnel-focus/README.md

 # Tunnel Focus: Time Your Tasks
 ## Code Institute Milestone Project 2: Interactive Front-End Development

-This is a task manager with a difference.
+Tunnel Focus is a browser based task manager with a difference.
-Breaking large projects up into smaller tasks is a great way to get things done efficiently.
+A key methodology of Agile Development is breaking large projects up into smaller tasks as a way to get things done efficiently.

-Sometimes focusing on a task "until it's done" is not a good way to get things done, as your mind can wander and concentration can lag.
+For many people focusing on a task "until it's done" is not the most efficient way to complete it, as your mind can wander and concentration can lag.
 Focusing in small bursts and maintaining intense focus for small periods of time, punctuated by regular breaks can yield massive benefits in terms of work effiency.

-This web application has been conceptualised and designed around that premise.

-It works as a simple task manager, except that it also keeps track of how long a user works on a particular task.
-The app is built to encourage and track a sprint-like methodology, or focused work for shorter periods of time.
+This web application has been conceptualised and designed around that premise: small bursts of productivity which added together result in successfully completed tasks and projects.
+Tunnel Focus works as a simple task manager, except that it also keeps track of how long a user works on a particular task.
+As such it can be used to help with and encourage an Agile approach to development or any other area that requires task management.

 # UX

 ## User Stories

+The application is targeted at any user who requires a task manager for any purpose.
+It is particularly useful for anyone working on a large project with a lot of working parts.

 ### First Time User Stories

+__*As a first time user:*__
-- As a first time user, I want to be able to easily and clearly understand the purpose of this web application.
+- I want to be able to easily and clearly understand the purpose of this web application.

-- As a user:
+- I want to be able to quickly and easily understand how to navigate the application.
+- I want the application to be visually appealing and have a clean interface that is easy to view.

+ __*As a user:*__

 - I want to be able to add tasks to a list.
 - I want to be able to edit a task.
 - I want to be able to check off tasks when they are completed.